 Images can be easily inserted in two different ways.
 Either you upload an image by clicking on the “import images”-button in the formatting bar or you just insert it via drag & drop into your document.
 No matter which way you choose, a dialogue box opens and you can insert a caption.
 After saving, you can adapt the image size with the blue arrows on the right side of the image.

 To insert a table click in the section where you want to add the table below and choose from the formatting bar “insert table”.
-A dialogue box appears and you can insert rows and columns according to your desires, adjust the table’s size and add a title, which will be displayed below the table.
+A dialogue box appears and you can insert and merge rows and columns according to your desires, adjust the table’s size and add a title, which will be displayed below the table.

 Furthermore you have the possibility to import complete Excel tables by copying them directly in the dialogue box.